Taveta weaver

-The Taveta weaver (Ploceus castaneiceps), also known as the Taveta golden weaver, is a species of bird in the weaver family, Ploceidae.
+The Taveta weaver (Ploceus castaneiceps), also known as the Taveta golden weaver, (or the mango bird) is a species of bird in the weaver family, Ploceidae.

 It is found on the African savannah in Kenya and Tanzania.
 The name of the bird comes from the unique markings/coloration of the bird, as well as how these birds weave intricate nests.

 Description

 The male Taveta weaver is a vibrant golden yellow color; this color is duller on its back.
 The wings and tail are a greener color, whereas brown spots are located on the chest.
 The back of the head is red, and the bill, or beak, is black.
 The female is an olive color with paler streaks.
 In general, the Taveta weaver is a small bird, around the size of the finch and closely related to the sparrow.

 Vocalizations

 Even though they are considered songbirds, the sounds that the bird makes is not pleasing to past human observers.
 Weavers often make a unique—often described as "weird"—noise to communicate.